 Appropriate applicants are planning an autism research career and have either (1) a doctorate in biomedical or behavioral science, or (2) an M.D.
 Individuals from historically under-represented groups are particularly encouraged to apply.
-Six two-year, postdoctoral fellowships are currently funded by the NIH; stipend levels follow NIH guidelines ».
+The two year, postdoctoral fellowships are currently funded by the NIH; stipend levels follow NIH guidelines ».
 Please note that applicants must have completed all work for their doctoral degrees before entering the training program.

 Current Postdoctoral Openings